danishprakash/py-splice/README.rst

   Copy *nbytes* bytes from file descriptor *in* (a regular file) to file descriptor *out* (a regular file) starting at *offset*.
 Return the number of bytes just being sent.
 When the end of file is reached return 0.
-  On Linux, if *offset* is given as *None*, the bytes are read from the current position of *in* and the position of *in* is updated.
+  On Linux, if *offset* is given as *None*, the bytes are read from the current999999 position of *in* and the position of *in* is updated.
   *headers* and *trailers* are strings that are written before and after the data from *in* is written.
 In cross platform applications their usage is